alexgshijan/rev_notes/Revision Notes/Computer Science/Unit 1 - Theory/1.1 - Hardware and communication/Networking/Contemporary Protocols.md

 **Normal Protocols :**
-HTTP/HTTPS - **HyperText Transfer Protocol / Secure** - Allows for the transmission of webpages across the internet SSL - **Secure Sockets Layer** - Adds an additional layer of security to transmitted data by encrypting it TCP/IP - **Transmission Control Protocol/ Internet Protocol** - Allows data to be split up into packets which can then be forward to a specific address on a network
+HTTP/HTTPS - **HyperText Transfer Protocol / Secure** - Allows for the transmission of webpages across [[The Internet|the internet]]
+SSL - **Secure Sockets Layer** - Adds an additional layer of security to transmitted data by encrypting it TCP/IP - **Transmission Control Protocol/ Internet Protocol** - Allows data to be split up into [[Packets|packets]] which can then be forward to a specific address on a network
 VOIP - **Voice Over Internet** - Allow for voice calls to be made over the internet UDP - **User Datagram Protocol** - Allows for fast transfer of data.
 Does not process delayed packets so that transmission is faster
 FTP - **File transfer protocol** - Allows for files/documents to be transmitted & exchanged